qdread/glmm-workshop-dec2022/syllabus.md

 title: Course Syllabus
 ---

 **This is a DRAFT and is still subject to change!
-Last updated October 20.**
+Last updated November 1.**

 [Skip down to course schedule](#schedule)